Ayodeji63/SokoFi/Readme.md

 ![](https://img.shields.io/badge/Base-Buildathon-blue)

-# SavvyCircle: Micro-Lending Platform for African Small Business Owners
+# SokoFi: Micro-Lending Platform for African Small Business Owners

 SavvyCircle is a decentralized micro-lending platform designed to empower small business owners in Africa.
 This platform leverages blockchain technology to create a transparent, efficient, and community-driven savings and loan system.